ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.6.15 =
+* Important - Using Google Maps will require a SportsPress Pro license after August 31, 2019.
+* Refactor - Fallback to OpenStreetMap for venue maps without SportsPress Pro.
+* Feature - Option to display team logos instead of team names in player lists.
+* Feature - Option to display custom specs in event blocks and event lists.
+* Tweak - Allow staff to enter user results.
+* Tweak - Improve page load speed when creating new league tables.
+* Tweak - Prevent displaying events other than published or scheduled.
+* Fix - Tournament results bug when team order is reversed.
+* Fix - Player number in vertical timeline.
+* Fix - Icons only appearing in the first table when player lists are grouped.
+* Fix - Character encoding and CRLF errors in calendar feeds.
+* Fix - Missing field location Schema error.
+* Fix - Dropdowns collapsing in admin when meta boxes are hidden.
+* Fix - Timezone handling in countdowns.
+* Fix - Error when using special characters in admin settings.

 = 2.6.14 =
 * Fix - API endpoints for secondary post types.